symfony-si/symfony-docs-sl/reference/constraints/Collection.rst

 that if either of the ``personal_email`` or ``short_bio`` elements were missing from the ``$personalData`` property, no validation error would occur.

-Required and Optional Field Constraints
+Required and optional Field Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 2.3